 Psoriasis is a chronic skin disease.
-It most often first appears between the ages of 15 and 35.
+It usually first appears between the ages of 15 and 35.
 Psoriasis affects nearly equal numbers of men and women.
 In people with this disease, the skin grows too fast.
 Dead skin cells build up on the skin’s surface to form inflamed, thick, silvery scales called plaques.
+Sometimes people form many small lesions that can hurt or have pus in them.
 Psoriasis does not spread from person to person.
-But what causes this disease is unknown.

-Psoriasis plaques tend to form on the elbows, knees, scalp, navel, arms, or legs.
+Psoriasis plaques tend to form on the elbows, knees, scalp, navel, arms, legs, and the penis or vulva.
 They can be unsightly, painful, and itchy.
 Plaques on the joints can limit movement.
 On the fingernails or toenails, psoriasis can cause pitting, a change in nail color, and a change in nail shape.
 In some cases, psoriasis also causes arthritis-like symptoms.
 Symptoms may come and go on their own.
-Factors such as stress, climate change, infection, and certain medications may cause flare-ups.
-If symptoms bother you, know that medical treatment can help relieve them.
-Discuss your treatment options with your doctor.
+Factors such as stress, infection, and certain medications may cause flare-ups.
+If symptoms bother you, know that many effective medical treatments exist that can help relieve symptoms for most people with psoriasis.
+Discuss your treatment options with your health care provider.

-There are many types of external medical treatments.
-These are used on the outside of your body.
-Your doctor may prescribe one of many types of topical medications, which are put on your skin.
-Or, coal tar (a thick black liquid) may be applied.
-In some cases, the skin may be exposed to a special light in the doctor’s office.
-Or, you can lie in the sun as directed by your doctor.
+There are many types of external medical treatments that are used to treat the affected skin lesions.
+Your health care provider may prescribe one of many types of topical medications, such as potent topical steroids or steroid-sparing agents, which ou apply to your skin on a regular basis.
+Coal tar (a thick black liquid) may be applied to thick plaques.
+In some cases, the skin may be exposed to a special light in the health care provider's office.
+Or, you can expose the psoriatic plaques to short periods (5 minutes) of natural sun as directed by your health care provider.
 This method is called phototherapy, which can be enhanced with the use of psoralen (a type of medication).

 Internal treatments are taken orally (by mouth) or given by injection.
-There are a number of oral medications.
-Your doctor can tell you more about these treatments.
+There are a number of oral medications for more severe psoriasis.
+Your health care provider can tell you more about these treatments.